MarioLisbona/CA-T2A2-API-Webserver/README.md

 | User          	| I want to display all the posts in a forum channel                                                     	|
 | User          	| I want to display all the posts from a particular user                                                 	|

-Each one of these user stories would eventually become a route to access the forum API functionality.

 I then created a kanban board with Trello to allocate and track tasks for the duration of the project.
 The kanban board is comprised of 5 columns, from left to right they are:
 - Backlog